jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 -----------------

 * We are ready to begin writing our first test.
-Open up ``{PROJECT_NAME}/tests/test_{PROJECT_NAME}.py`` in the Interactive Development Environment (IDE) and type the following text paying attention to spacing, line numbers are given here as a guide
+Open up ``{PROJECT_NAME}/tests/test_{PROJECT_NAME}.py`` in the Interactive Development Environment (IDE) and type this, pay attention to spacing, line numbers are also given here as a guide

   .. code-block:: python
     :linenos: